 An Epitaph

-BSEB Class 12 English Poem 5 An Epitaph Summary, Explanation, and Question Answers from Rainbow Book
+BSEB Class 12 English Poem 5 An Epitaph Summary, Explanation along with Difficult Word Meanings from Rainbow Book

-An Epitaph – BSEB Class 12 English Poem 5 An Epitaph Summary and detailed explanation of the poem along with meanings of difficult words from Rainbow Book.
-Also, the explanation is followed by the literary devices used in the Poem.
-All the exercises and An Epitaph Question Answers given at the back of the lesson have also been solved.
+An Epitaph – BSEB Class 12 English Poem 5 An Epitaph Summary and detailed line by line explanations of the poem along with the meanings of difficult words.

 BSEB Class 12 English Rainbow Book Poem 5 – An Epitaph